Khaaz/AxonCore/README.md

 A command should return a Promise.
 It should either be a [CommandResponse](src/Structures/Command/CommandResponse.js) instance or the promise returned by [`sendMessage`](a), [`sendSuccess`](a), [`sendError`](a).

 The framework will build a [CommandContext](src/Structures/Command/CommandContext.js) object after each command execution.
-Three type of events will then be emitted depending the scenario.
+Three type of events will then be emitted depending the scenario:

 - The command was executed entirely and successfully.
 A **commandSuccess** event is emitted by AxonClient.
 - The command was called but something blocked the execution and it was not successfully executed.
 This can be due to a missing permission, invalid usage, or even a condition in the `command.execute` method (via the `sendError` method for instance).
 In this case a **commandFailure** event is emitted.
 - The command was executed but an error occured in the execution (API error, code error...).
 A **commandError** event is then emitted.

 You can listen to these events according to the following example.

 ```js
 axonClient.on('commandSuccess', ({ msg: Message, guildConfig: GuildConfig, context: CommandContext }) => {} );